Stepwise Heritage and Tourism Pty Ltd

 Stepwise has both non-Indigenous and Indigenous associates.
 Indigenous and non-Indigenous trainers sometimes work together on projects if necessary.
 In general Stepwise's main business is delivering capacity-building programs to Indigenous people in Australia and overseas around cultural heritage issues.
 These capacity-building programs include various components of practical application, technical and management skills development and formal training, whether this is accredited or not.

 As a Director of Stepwise Heritage and Tourism, Nicholas Hall has over 20 years experience delivering training to Indigenous people specifically around cultural heritage management.
-This has included training delivered for Aboriginal Affairs Victoria, the former Australian Heritage Commission, UNESCO, Uluru-Kata Tjuta National Park and many Indigenous organisations.
+This has included training delivered for Aboriginal Affairs Victoria, the former Australian Heritage Commission, UNESCO, Uluru-Kata Tjuta National Park, the Angkor World Heritage Area, ACT Parks and Conservation, the Indigenous Protected Areas Program, the Vanuatu Cultural Centre, the Central Land Council and many other Indigenous organisations.
 Stepwise is particularly experienced at delivering training using appropriate methods and styles, including on-site programs and hands-on technical skills for cultural site monitoring and maintenance.
-Their professional practice training approach is described in more detail on the Stepwise website at http://www.stepwise.net.au/services/training.php
+Their professional practice training approach is described in more detail on the Stepwise website at http://www.stepwise.net.au/services/training.php.

 PLEASE NOTE: The Register of Cultural Heritage Management Training Providers is provided for information only.
 The Department of Sustainability, Environment, Water, Population and Communities does not endorse or recommend any listed training provider on the Register or warrant that any providers are suitable or appropriately qualified.
 Organisations should conduct their own procurement processes before choosing or engaging a trainer.
 Information on the Register is as provided by the listed training providers.